XR-Studios/xr-studios.github.io/docs/content/perforce.md

 4. *Workspace:* This is a dedicated location on your local machine which will contain all the project files whilst developing content.
 After entering your server address and user, click New workspace.
 5. *Workspace Name:* This can be any name that makes sense to you.
 It's helpful when working on multiple projects to have a clearly identifiable name for the project, but its not important what you call it.
 6. *Workspace Root:* Is the filepath where you will be working on local files before submitting them.
 Ensure you choose a directory with enough storage to facilitate the project.
 7. *Stream:* This is a path to referencing files in our server network.
-Click Browse and select the MAIN stream.
-There might be multiple streams on different servers, if that is the case, select the stream 	matching the depot you need to access.
+Click Browse and select the `MAIN` stream.
+If you are downloading just the Template from the template server, select the `TEMPLATE` stream.
 8. Leave the rest of the settings as default, and click OK.

 ## 3: Syncing the Template Files to your Workspace